mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 **Review comments**
 - managers won't commit experienced developers as a community leader if they are not yet sold on InnerSource and as long as there are other, important projects
+- state forces in a way that clarifies how they make the problem harder.
+Think constraints.
+- maybe reference pattern tbd (start small, experiment then scale up as it has proven successful)
+- clarify role and influence of companies cultural fit for InnerSource

 ## Solution

 Select a community leader which is experienced in the Open Source working model or similar community based working models, has the required soft-skills to act as a natural leader, inspire community members and has a good network within the company.
 Empower the community leader to dedicate 100 % of his time to community work and marketing.

+**Review comments**
+- important point is that community leader is excellent networker - not necessarily already networked

 ## Resulting Context